Efficient optimization of a regional water elevation model with an automatically generated adjoint: Results

 \subsection{Optimization}

-Starting from a spatially uniform Manning coefficient field, we ran the optimization for 40 iterations.
-The evolution of the cost function is shown in Fig. \ref{fig:optimization_costfunc}.
+The evolution of the cost function during the optimization is shown in Fig. \ref{fig:optimization_costfunc}.
 During the first 5 iterations the cost function decreases rapidly and begins to stagnate between iterations 20 and 40.
 The regularization parameter, $\alpha$, was set to 400 as it appeared to result in a smooth Manning coefficient field without constraining the optimization too much.

 The final optimized Manning coefficient field is shown in Fig. \ref{fig:map_manning}.
 The Manning field shows significant spatial variability throughout the model domain, i.e.~not only in the vicinity of the tide gauge locations.
 This suggests that the optimization process alters the propagation of long surface waves instead of finding artificial local minima at the observation locations.
 Fig. \ref{fig:map_manning} shows some oscillatory patterns in the Atlantic Ocean north of Scotland.
 These patterns are due to the spatial regularization method which does not ensure a completely smooth Manning coefficient field.
 In practice, however, the effect of these oscillations is small.